Why did you set up Is This Movie Suitable.com?

 The movie I want to go see isn’t on your website, don’t you review every new release?

-Unfortunately at present there are only two of us!
-We are a newly set up website and can only see so many movies.
+Unfortunately there are only two of us!
+We can only see so many movies.
 We aim to ensure we see and review all the big releases as well as catch up on movies available on home media and we will update Is This Movie Suitable.com as much as we possibly can, but if a movie isn’t on our site that just means we haven’t gotten to it just yet.
+If you have a specific request then please do get in touch using the form below and we will try to accommodate you as much as possible.

 Why do you differentiate between cinema movies and home media movies?
 Surely it’s the same?